hadi-mansoori/industrial-iot-relay-portfolio/README.md

 <a id="project-highlights"></a>

 - **16-channel relay control** with industrial-grade protection for SSRs and high-amp devices
-- **Secure IoT communication:** MQTT, REST API, Webhooks, Ethernet, Internet, and LoRa-ready infrastructure
+- **Secure IoT communication:** MQTT, REST API, Webhooks, Wi-Fi, and LoRa-ready infrastructure
 - **Role-based access control:** multi-user management with individual relay permissions
 - **2.8” Nextion touchscreen GUI** with dashboards **designed with AI-assisted graphics** and refined in Photoshop
 - **PWM fan control** based on temperature (>40°C fan ON, <40°C fan OFF)
-- **Firmware CI/CD pipeline** with Jenkins for seamless updates
+- **Firmware CI/CD pipeline** for seamless updates

 ---